 Personal Development Modules

-SACA PDM’s are available to facilitate a group or individual sessions with players, depending on the specific player needs.
+SACA PDM’s are trained to facilitate group or individual sessions with players, depending on the specific player needs or topic requested.
 There are currently 25 Personal Development Modules to choose from.

 There is a big difference between being assertive and being aggressive – do you know the difference?
 Or are you too passive?
 Feel like a doormat?
 Learn to be heard in an appropriate manner.